xiaoyuxie-vico/Sci-ML-Book/intro.md

 ```{tableofcontents}
 ```

-## Update
-[Jan, 2024]: Finished the code and video for 1D Fourier Neural Operator example;

 ## Discord Community
 I created a discord channel for people with similar interests to discuss in depth.
 The discord channel can be found [here](https://discord.gg/QBEeVmG3).